Niue is located in the eastern center of the Oceania Continent, with a population of 1,398, making it the 227th

 heredity and holds that position for life or abdication She is represented by Governor General of New Zealand

-Anand Satyanand and Acting New Zealand High Commissioner Eleanor Thomson.
-Premier Toke Talagi is
+Anand Satyanand and New Zealand High Commissioner Mark Blumsky.
+Premier Toke Talagi is recognized as the

-recognized as the Head of Government and achieve that status through popular vote election by the Legislative
+Head of Government and achieve that status through popular vote election by the Legislative Assembly for a

-Assembly for a three-year term.
-Its form of government is a self-governing Parliamentary Democracy and they
+three-year term.
+Its form of government is a self-governing Parliamentary Democracy and they celebrate the

 The languages commonly or officially spoken are Niuen and English.
 It counts among its major religions Ekalesia